Bekaboo/dropbar.nvim/README.md

 - Opening drop-down menus or go to definition with a single mouse click

-- Pick mode for quickly select a component in the winbar with shortcuts
+- Pick mode for quickly selecting a component in the winbar with shortcuts

 - Automatically truncating long components